sp-hash/TeamBlackMiner/FAQ.md

 ## Can I run it in HiveOS ?

 Yes.
-The Team Black miner was added 22-okt-2021
+The Team Black miner was added on 22th October 2021.

 ## What is the best pools for this miner ?